Imperial Computer Science Entry Requirements

 The minimum requirement for IB students is 41 points, with at least 7 in Mathematics and an additional subject at the higher level.
 However, like A-Levels, most offers typically ask for more, 42 points in this case.

-As for other international qualifications, only a select few are accepted by Imperial, including the French Baccalaureate, HKDSE, CBSE, and Advanced Placements.
+As for other international qualifications, several are accepted by Imperial, including but not limited to: the French Baccalaureate, European Baccalaureate, HKDSE, CBSE, Advanced Placements.

 Personal Statement